-The minimum notice period depends on the duration of employment relationship with the same employer, and duration is from one week (termination within a probation period), until four months (employee with 20 years of service and 55 years of age)31.
-Longer duration can be agreed or prescribed as entitlement for the employee, with employment contract or working rules, but cannot be shorter than these minimums.
+The minimum statutory notice period depends on the prior continuous duration of employment relationship of the employee with the employer and the age of the employee.
+Notice period duration is from one week (termination within a probation period), until four months (employee with 20 years of service and 55 years of age)30.
+Longer duration can be agreed or prescribed as entitlement for the employee by the employment contract or employment rules but cannot be shorter than these statutory minimums.
 If there is an important reason, the employee may terminate the employment contract with only one month of notice period.

-In the event of an employee whose employment contract is terminated due to a violation of an employment obligation ("notice due to the employee's misconduct"), the notice period is half the length of notice periods established.
-In other cases of extraordinary termination, there is no notice period, i.e. termination is with immediate effect subject to proper termination procedure being conducted.
-It is important to be aware that the notice period is suspended during pregnancy, maternity, parental or adoption leave, half-time work, part-time work due to intensive childcare, leave of pregnant or breastfeeding employee, and during leave or part-time work due to having to take care of a child with severe developmental disabilities, under specific provisions, as well as in the case of temporary incapacity for work during treatment or recovery from injury at work or an occupational disease, and during service in national defence forces.
+In the event of an employee whose employment contract is terminated due to a violation of an employment obligation ("notice due to the employee's misconduct"), the notice period is half (1/2) the length of notice periods established by the law.
+In case of extraordinary termination there is no notice period, i.e. termination is with immediate effect subject to proper termination procedure being conducted.

+It is important to be aware that the notice period is suspended during pregnancy, maternity, parental or adoption leave, half-time work, part-time work due to intensive childcare, leave of pregnant or breastfeeding employee, and during leave or part-time work due to having to take care of a child with severe developmental disabilities, under special provisions, as well as in the case of temporary incapacity for work during treatment or a recovery from injury at work or an occupational disease, and during service in national defence forces.

-Unless otherwise provided for in a collective bargaining agreement, working regulations or employment contract, the notice is not suspended during annual and paid leave, and the period of temporary incapacity for work of the employee released by the employer from obligation to work during the notice period.
-In the case of normal notice, after the expiry of the notice period proscribed by the Labour Act to the amount and in accordance with the years of work under employment contract, or in the case of extraordinary notice at the moment the decision is submitted to the person being dismissed, the employer must return all the documents to the employee within 15 days as of the termination date, including the copy of the employee's deregistration from mandatory pension and health insurance schemes, and to issue a certificate on the type of work performed by the employee and the length of employment.
+Unless otherwise provided for in a collective bargaining agreement, employment regulations or employment contract, the notice period is not suspended during annual and paid leave, and the period of temporary incapacity for work of the employee released by the employer from obligation of work during the notice period (i.e., garden leave).
+In case of regular notice, after the expiry of the notice period proscribed by the Labour Act, or in case of extraordinary notice at the moment the decision is submitted to the person being dismissed, the employer must return all the documents to the employee within 15 days as of the termination date, including a copy of the employee's deregistration from mandatory pension and health insurance schemes, and to issue a certificate on the type of work performed by the employee and the length of employment.